cfrg/draft-irtf-cfrg-randomness-improvements/draft-sullivan-tls-random-improvemnents.md

 able to predict its output and recover secret Diffie-Hellman key shares that protect the connection.

-This document proposes an improvement to server-side randomness generation inspired by the "NAXOS trick" {{NAXOS}}.
-Specifically, instead of using raw entropy where needed, e.g., in ephemeral key shares, the server's long-term private key is mixed into the entropy pool.
+This document proposes an improvement to randomness generation in security protocols inspired by the "NAXOS trick" {{NAXOS}}.
+Specifically, instead of using raw entropy where needed, e.g., in generating ephemeral key shares, a party's long-term private key is mixed into the entropy pool.
 In the NAXOS key exchange protocol, raw entropy output x is replaced by H(x, sk), where sk is the sender's private key.
-Unfortunately, as TLS server implementations tend to isolate private keys in HSMs, direct access to compute H(x, sk) is impossible.
+Unfortunately, as private keys are often isolated in HSMs, direct access to compute H(x, sk) is impossible.
 An alternate but functionally equivalent construction is needed.

-The approach described herein replaces a hash with the keyed hash, or PRF, of a signature, wherein the key is the raw entropy output.
+The approach described herein replaces the NAXOS hash with the keyed hash, or PRF, wherein the key is derived from raw entropy output and a private key signature.

 # Randomness Wrapper